-What Are Friends with Benefits?
+What Are Friends With Benefits?

-What Happens when You Try to Be Friends with Benefits?
+What Happens When You Try to Be Friends with Benefits?

-Women need to be careful of the tendency to fall in love with who we sleep with, and sex can lead to a friendship becoming a romance.
+Women need to be careful of the tendency to fall in love with who they sleep with, and sex can lead to a friendship becoming a romance.
 They also need to understand (and admit it before they have sex) that men are capable of casual sex without romantic attraction while most women are not.

-Fear of the friendship being ruined by casual sex or a broken heart because women instinctively fall in love with their first few sexual partners is why many decent guys get “friend-zoned”.
+Fear of the friendship being ruined by casual sex or a broken heart because women instinctively fall in love with their first few sexual partners is why many decent guys get “friend-zoned.”
 Women need to think about what they want in a partner and not divorce sex from romance.

 If he’s a friend and potential romantic partner, don’t enter a “friends with benefits” arrangement because you’re keeping it casual and open.
 Instead, if you want it to be romantic and start on the path to vetting each other as life partners, ask him to date you, court you or otherwise enter a relationship with an expectation of exclusivity and depth.

-Such an understanding also reduces the woman’s pain if the one night stand for each other’s sexual gratification is treated as a temporary experience by the other side.
+Such an understanding also reduces the woman’s pain if the one-night stand for each other’s sexual gratification is treated as a temporary experience by the other side.
 Set clear rules like sexual exclusivity to prevent transmission of sexually transmitted diseases, notices as to when the sexual side is over and clear communication about feelings that may develop.

 © 2017 Tamara Wilhite